-- 5. A) It has started a week-long promotion campaign.B) It has just launched its annual anniversary sales. - C) It offers regular weekend sales all the year round.
+- 5. A) It has started a week-long promotion campaign. - B) It has just launched its annual anniversary sales. - C) It offers regular weekend sales all the year round. - D) It specializes in the sale of ladies designer dresses. - 6.
+A) Price reductions for its frequent customers. - B) Coupons for customers with bulk purchases. - C) Free delivery of purchases for senior customers. - D) Price adjustments within seven days of purchase.